terotests/socketEmulator/README.md

 ## Requirements

 - requires indexedDB
-- clears the data from indexedDB client disconnect() is called
+The IndexedDB will be filled with temporary databases, the system clears the data from indexedDB client disconnect() is called.

 ## Creating server socket: